EloySchultz/OvaCADx_SPIE2025/Readme.md

 # 4. Deep Learning Instructions
 For our deep learning experiments, we keep the order of train.py, test.py, ens_no_logits2.py.
 Note that we use the ens_no_logits2.py that is located in /ovacadx/scripts/Radiomics/Analysis/ens_no_logits2.py, so that both radiomics and deeplearning experiments have the same bootstrapping analysis applied.
 Again, it is good to use a single python file that runs all needed files at once.
 For example, see "/MIL/experiments/experiment_ovarian_baseline/Ovarian_baseline.py".

-If you experience dataloader crashes, consider changing '--num_workers 15'.
+If you experience dataloader crashes, consider changing `--num_workers 15`.
 (Reduce for less speed but more stability)

 # 5. How to reproduce the results from the SPIE publication?
 ## Figure 1.